 When you look around a restaurant it is important to realize that everyone you see is being paid at least in part by the price of the food and drink being sold.
 You should also know there are just as many people that you cannot see working in the back of the restaurant to prepare your meal.
 Fortunately for you, the National Restaurant Association has one of the most effective lobbying arms of any special interest.
 They are hard at work for you, as a guest; often at the expense of the people you see at a restaurant.
 Most everyone you see when you are at a restaurant has agreed to work for less than minimum wage in hopes of making tips.
 While you only tip a server or bartender; the server or bartender must share their tip with several other employees who work at the restaurant.
 In effect, these “other employees” are subsidizing the cost of you meal.

 The time you see the employees is only part of the time they spend at the restaurant.
 If you are the first guest at a restaurant when they open for the day, you are still several hours behind the first employee to arrive.
 The kitchen has been hard at work for hours preparing all of the items that go into your meal to ensure you are not kept waiting for your meal.
 The servers and bartenders arrived an hour before guests to make sure everything is stocked and ready for your arrival.
 Long before the first dollar is received by a restaurant and the first tip is given to a server, people are hard at work on your meal.
 The same applies to the last guest to leave the restaurant.
 Once the last guest leaves, the hard work begins.
-Cleaning, resetting, mopping, vacuuming, restocking, taking out the trash, and several other tasks are completed after guests leave.
+Therefore, commercial cleaning, resetting, mopping, vacuuming, restocking, taking out the dumpsters, and several other tasks are completed after guests leave.
 Restaurant businesses who are having a hard time disposing their trash may consider getting help from dumpster rentals services.

 While these factors are at play in every restaurant, they are magnified at more upscale restaurants, and guests expect more quality from the meals they receive there.
 This requires these types of restaurants to hire staff members with more experience and training.
 The high school student who runs the microwave at a chain restaurant does not demand the same salary as an experienced chef with a culinary degree.
 Just as experience, advanced degrees, and awards command higher salaries in other fields, the chef that cooks the meal for your special occasions demands a higher salary.
 Thanks to the lobbying efforts mentioned earlier, most of the people you can see at a restaurant are still working for less than minimum wage.
 The experienced server works for the same rate as the rookie at a chain restaurant, while providing a higher level of service.
 The compensation for their expertise is a larger tip as the percentage of the price of the higher priced meal.